autoplot/documentation/javadoc/org/das2/NameContext.md

-# org.das2.NameContextAn instance of <code>NameContext</code> defines the name space for a
+# org.das2.NameContext

- dasml/das2 application.
+An instance of <code>NameContext</code> defines the name space for a dasml/das2 application.
 Methods for querying values of properties are also provided.

 ***
 <a name="SIMPLE_NAME"></a>
 # SIMPLE_NAME